nicolasff/webdis/README.markdown

 * HTTP 1.1 pipelining (50,000 http requests per second on a desktop Linux machine.)
 * Connects to Redis using a TCP or UNIX socket.
 * Restricted commands by IP range (CIDR subnet + mask), returning 403 errors.
+* Possible Redis authentication in the config file.

 # Ideas, TODO...
 * Add meta-data info per key (MIME type in a second key, for instance).